toji/webgpu-gltf-case-study/index.md

 }
 ```

-And now we've gathered all the transforms needed for each primitive into a single bind group for that primitive.
+This gathers all the transforms needed for each primitive, copies them into a storage buffer large enough to hold all of them, and then creates a single bind group using that storage buffer for that primitive.

 ### Drawing instances

-Finally, in the render loop, we can take our `draw()` call out of the innermost for loop it was in to iterate over the instances.
-Instead we only have to set the bind group once per primitive and then pass the number of instances to draw to the `draw()` call's [`instanceCount` argument](https://gpuweb.github.io/gpuweb/#dom-gpurendercommandsmixin-drawindexed-indexcount-instancecount-firstindex-basevertex-firstinstance-firstindex)!
+Finally, in the render loop, we can take our `draw()` call out of the innermost for loop that was iterating over the instances.
+Instead we only have to set the bind group once per primitive and then pass the number of instances to the `draw()` call's [`instanceCount` argument](https://gpuweb.github.io/gpuweb/#dom-gpurendercommandsmixin-drawindexed-indexcount-instancecount-firstindex-basevertex-firstinstance-firstindex)!

 ```js
 function renderGltf(renderPass) {